filodb/FiloDB/doc/architecture.md

 On the read side, the [ColumnStoreScanner](core/src/main/scala/filodb.core/store/ColumnStoreScanner.scala) contains APIs for reading out segments and rows using various `ScanMethod`s - there are ones for single partition queries, queries that span multiple partitions using custom filtering functions, etc.  Helper functions in [KeyFilter](core/src/main/scala/filodb.core/query/KeyFilter.scala) help compose functions for filtered scanning.

+All `ColumnStore` and `MetaStore` APIs are Scala Future based to take maximum advantage of CPU and nonblocking behavior.

 FiloDB datasets consists of one or more projections, each of which contains columns.
 The [MetaStore](core/src/main/scala/filodb.core/store/MetaStore.scala) defines an API for concurrent reads/writes/updates on dataset, projection, and column metadata.
 Each [Column](core/src/main/scala/filodb.core/metadata/Column.scala) has a `ColumnType`, which has a [KeyType](core/src/main/scala/filodb.core/metadata/KeyType.scala).  `KeyType` is a fundamental type class defining serialization and extraction for each type of column/key.
 Most of FiloDB depends heavily on [RichProjection](core/src/main/scala/filodb.core/metadata/Projection.scala), which contains the partition, row, and segment key columns and their `KeyType`s.

 ### Cassandra